jekyll/jekyll/docs/_docs/deployment/third-party.md

 [Render](https://render.com) provides zero config continuous deployment for static sites.
 The service is free under 100GB monthly bandwidth.

+## Hostman

+[Hostman](https://hostman.com) allows you to host websites for free with no configurations.
+Read [this guide](https://hostman.com/docs/jekyll) to deploy your Jekull site on Hostman.

 ## Static Publisher

 [Static Publisher](https://github.com/static-publisher/static-publisher) is another automated deployment option with a server listening for webhook posts, though it's not tied to GitHub specifically.
 It has a one-click deploy to Heroku, it can watch multiple projects from one server, it has an easy to user admin interface and can publish to either S3 or to a git repository (e.g. gh-pages).